Head to Head Review: Bristow Group (NYSE:VTOL) vs. Wheels Up Experience (NYSE:UP)

 |2.67

-Wheels Up Experience has a consensus price target of $12.67, suggesting a potential upside of 55.23%.
-Given Wheels Up Experience’s higher possible upside, analysts plainly believe Wheels Up Experience is more favorable than Bristow Group.
+Wheels Up Experience has a consensus target price of $12.67, indicating a potential upside of 55.23%.
+Given Wheels Up Experience’s higher probable upside, analysts clearly believe Wheels Up Experience is more favorable than Bristow Group.

-90.7% of Bristow Group shares are held by institutional investors.
-Comparatively, 52.9% of Wheels Up Experience shares are held by institutional investors.
-17.2% of Bristow Group shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary